Kidnapped (1971 film): Plot

+The film begins in the aftermath of the Battle of Culloden with the troops of the Duke of Cumberland ruthlessly suppressing the Jacobite Rebellion.

 Young David Balfour arrives at a bleak Scottish house, the House of Shaws, to claim his inheritance.
 The house and land have been under the custodianship of his father's brother, Ebenezer Balfour, but on reaching adulthood, the land and property become David's.
 Ebenezer is having none of it, however, so he first tries to murder him, then has him kidnapped by sea captain Hoseason, with whom he has "a venture for trade in the West Indies".
 David is shipped off to be sold as a slave in the Carolinas.
 He strikes up a friendship with Alan Breck, escaping from Charles Edward Stuart's defeat at Culloden.
 Breck is in a coble which is run down in the fog by Hoseason's ship and once aboard, asks Hoseason to take him to France.
 When Hoseason refuses, Breck offers him 60 guineas to put him down on Loch Linnhe.